I've used up to Windows 7.

 After using the safe mode, it is necessary to enter msconfig again, clear the check, and reboot.

-Same Tag What should I do if I can't remember the password while using Windows 10?
+Same Tag What vaccine program should I use in Windows 10?